jk377y/Bootcamp-Challenge-10-WhackARole-Team-Builder/README.md

 ## Contributing
 NPM - npmjs.com (for research and documentation referencing)<br>
-You can help support me by donating with Cash App @ $JK377Y
+You can help support me by donating with 💵Cash App💵 @ 💵$JK377Y💵

 ## License
 License: MIT